8 ways to start the home-buying process

 2. Pay down your debt

 Do you carry outstanding debt, like a student or car loan or even a balance on a credit card?
 You need to start reducing this money owed.
 Why?
 Because lenders don’t like to give mortgages to people who don’t manage their debt.
 This doesn’t mean you have to be debt-free to buy a home, but it does mean you that what you owe is less than what you earn.
 For most mortgage lenders, this equation is determined by debt ratios.
 These ratios compare your minimum monthly debt payments to your gross monthly income.
-If these payments are over a specific threshold—between 32% and 40% in Canada—you won’t qualify for a standard mortgage.
+If these payments are over a specific threshold—32% for your gross debt service ratio, or GDS, and 40% for your total debt service ratio, or TDS, in Canada—you won’t qualify for a standard mortgage.
 (For more on how debt ratios are used, go here.)

 3. Start saving